Blocking an NYC driveway is a risky business

-I was called upon by a great guy to formulate a winning defense to his parking ticket and tow for blocking a driveway.
-Here are some of the images he sent me for my investigation.
-The place of occurrence was “opposite 515 Clinton Street.”
+A great guy called upon me to formulate a winning defense to his parking ticket and tow for blocking a driveway.
+The place of occurrence was “opposite 515 Clinton Street.” here are some of the images he sent me for my investigation.

 What do you think?
 Is there a defense to his parking ticket and tow?

-I was unable to formulate a winning defense because the place of occurrence entered on the parking ticket killed us.
-Even though our great guy claimed he parked in the space illustrated above (see SUV next to Rube Goldberg pole), the warrior entered “Opposite 515 Clinton Street” putting the SUV in a space closer to the middle of the garages.
+I could not formulate a winning defense because the place of occurrence entered on the parking ticket killed us.
+Even though our great guy claimed he parked in the space illustrated above (see SUV next to Rube Goldberg pole), the warrior entered “Opposite 515 Clinton Street,” putting the SUV in a space closer to the middle garages.
 You rarely, if ever, win an “I said-warrior said” fight.

 Did you come up with a winning defense?
 Did this great guy deserve a ticket and tow?